Laura Marie Displays Hourglass Figure In An Upside Down Crimson Bikini Top

 The model's fans have grown accustomed to seeing her sport sexy outfits in her online snaps.
 She's often seen wearing revealing lingerie, scanty bathing suits, teeny tops, and more.

-As previously reported by The Inquisitr, Laura recently grabbed the attention of her followers when she dressed her physique in a peach-colored bikini that could hardly contain her chest.
+As previously reported by The Inquisitr, Laura recently grabbed the attention of her followers when she modeled a peach-colored bikini that could hardly contain her chest.
 To date, that post has pulled in more than 13,000 likes and over 190 comments.